vercel/next.js/docs/advanced-features/middleware.md

 - `redirect` the incoming request to a different URL
 - `rewrite` the response by displaying a given URL
+- Set request headers for API Routes, `getServerSideProps`, and `rewrite` destinations
 - Set response cookies
 - Set response headers